jonnypeace/VPN-gateway/README.md

 If everything is working up to this point, we should be good.
 You can test further for DNS leaks.
-For the client side, I often use https://www.dnsleaktest.com/ There are ways which i'll let you search online, for checking dnsleaks in the terminal.
+For the client side, I often use https://www.dnsleaktest.com/

+There are ways which i'll let you search online, for checking dnsleaks in the terminal.

 - VPN-Gateway SERVER SIDE TROUBLESHOOTING

-First of all, check with with ping
+First of all, check with ping
 ~~~
 ping -c1 google.com
 ~~~